Hassnain2003/Expense-Tracker-using-DSA-Concepts/README.md

 # Expense-Tracker-using-DSA-Concepts
 Expense Tracker Application
 Overview
-The Expense Tracker is a comprehensive C++ application developed under the supervision of our course instructor, Maam Maryam Aslam, as a final project for the 3rd-semester Data Structures and Algorithms (DSA) course.
+The Expense Tracker is a comprehensive C++ final project for the 3rd-semester Data Structures and Algorithms (DSA) course.
 This project showcases our ability to implement various DSA concepts in a real-world application, ensuring a well-structured and efficient codebase.

-Team Members
-Hafsa Anwar
-Nimra Arif
-Mohammad Hassnain Abbas
 Project Features
 User Account Management
 Secure login and account creation.